David Warner (actor): Film and television

 Warner contributed "Sonnet 25" to the 2002 compilation album When Love Speaks, which consists of Shakespearean sonnets and play excerpts as interpreted by famous actors and musicians.
-He performed in many audio plays, starring in the Doctor Who Unbound play Sympathy for the Devil (2003) as an alternative version of the Doctor, and in a series of plays based on ITV's Sapphire & Steel as Steel, both for Big Finish Productions.
-He reprised his incarnation of the Doctor in a sequel, Masters of War (2008).
-In 2007, he guest starred as Isaac Newton in the Doctor Who audio drama Circular Time and as Cuthbert in four of the seven stories in the second Fourth Doctor series.
+He performed in many audio plays for Big Finish Productions, starring in the Doctor Who Unbound play Sympathy for the Devil (2003) as an alternative version of the Third Doctor who was exiled to Earth in 1997 instead of the 1970s after his trial in The War Games.
+Warner also appeared in a series of plays based on ITV's Sapphire & Steel as Steel.
+He reprised his incarnation of the Doctor in a Doctor Who Unbound sequel, Masters of War (2008), where he travelled in the TARDIS to Skaro with Brigadier Lethbridge-Stewart.
+In 2007, Warner guest starred as Isaac Newton in the Doctor Who audio drama Circular Time and as Cuthbert in four of the seven stories in the second Fourth Doctor series.
 He also guest starred in the BBC Radio 4 science fiction comedy Nebulous (2005) as Professor Nebulous' arch-enemy Dr. Joseph Klench.
 In all these productions, Warner worked with writer and comedian Mark Gatiss of the League of Gentlemen, and plays a guest role in the League's 2005 feature film The League of Gentlemen's Apocalypse.
 He also performed in radio plays for the American companies L.A.
 Theatre Works and the Hollywood Theater of the Ear.
 In 2005, Warner read a new adaptation of Oliver Twist for BBC Radio 2 (adapted by Neville Teller and directed by Neil Gardner).
 In 2008, he guest-starred as Mycroft Holmes in the Bernice Summerfield audio play The Adventure of the Diogenes Damsel.
 In 2009, he was the voice of Lord Azlok of the Viperox, an insectoid alien race in the animated Doctor Who serial "Dreamland".
 In 2016, he returned as his alternate Doctor in a series of audios where his Doctor briefly travels to the 'prime' universe and enlists the Seventh Doctor's companion Benny Summerfield (Lisa Bowerman) to try and help him save his universe.
 Warner's Doctor continued his travels with Benny in a second series of audios released in 2017.
+Warner ended up doing five seasons of The New Adventures of Bernice Summerfield playing his alternate Doctor.
 Shortly before his death in 2022, it was revealed Warner would return as his alternate Doctor as part of Finish's celebration of the 60th anniversary and would share scenes with Christopher Eccleston, who appeared as the Ninth Doctor.